Mallku2/redex-into-coq/README.md

 Note that, in the present early state of the tool, the performance of matching/decomposition impedes testing with more interesting examples.
 Future iterations of the tool should improve performance, usability and capabilities of the tool.

+[1] Casey Klein, Jay McCarthy, Steven Jaconette and Robert Bruce Findler (2011).
+"A semantics for context-sensitive reduction semantics".
+In: APLAS’11.

-[2] "Redex $\rightarrow$ Coq: towards a theory of decidability of Redex's reduction semantics"
+[2] Mallku Soldevila, Rodrigo Ribeiro and Beta Ziliani.
+"Redex $\rightarrow$ Coq: towards a theory of decidability of Redex's reduction semantics".
+In pre-print.